Christopher J. H. Wright: Early professional experience

 Wright was ordained in the Anglican Church of England in 1977 and served as an assistant pastor in the Parish Church of St. Peter & St. Paul, Tonbridge, Kent, England.

 Foreign mission service

 In 1983 Wright moved to India with his wife, Liz, and four children to teach at Union Biblical Seminary (UBS) in Pune for five years.
 At this time he and Liz were mission partners with Crosslinks, an evangelical Anglican mission agency.
 While at UBS he taught a variety of Old Testament courses at B.D. and M.Th. levels.

 All Nations Christian College

-In 1988 Wright returned to the UK as academic dean at All Nations Christian College, an international training centre for crosscultural mission.
+In 1988 Wright returned to the UK as academic dean at All Nations Christian College, an international training centre for cross-cultural mission.
 He was appointed principal there in September 1993 and held that post for eight years.

 Current role

 In September 2001 Wright was appointed to his present role as the International Ministries Director of the Langham Partnership International (LPI).

 Wright and his wife belong to All Souls Church, Langham Place, where he enjoys preaching from time to time as a member of the ministry team.
 This is also the church where LPI's founder, John Stott, was rector emeritus.